Kickle/Docs/Docs/admin-guide/Configuring Exchange Online and Skype for Business Online (Office 365) Accounts.md

 ![Office365] (/img/Office36502.png)
 ![Office365] (/img/Office36503.png)

-Once the license is assigned, check that the Skype for Business account works as intended by logging on to a Skype for Business client with this account.
+Once the license has been assigned, check that the Skype for Business account works as intended by logging on to a Skype for Business client with this account.

-#### Update the password expiry policy
+#### Update the Password Expiry Policy

 In Office 365, the default password expiry policy is 90 days.
-For KICKLE however, it is imperative to change this to “Password Never Expires”.
+For Kickle, however it is imperative to change this to “Password Never Expires”.
 Follow the following procedure step by step.</>
 **Install Microsoft Online Services Sign-In Assistant for IT Professionals RTW.**

 ![Office365] (/img/miconlineserv.png)